docker/docs/engine/cc-ee-node-activation.md

 * This feature is only supported on x86 Linux nodes
 * Windows nodes are not currently supported
 * Node level Engine activation between CE and EE is only supported in the same version of Docker Enterprise Engine for Docker
-* Prior version of the Docker Enterprise Engine for Docker to not support this feature
+* Prior versions of Docker CE do not support this feature

 ## Docker Engine 18.09 CE to EE Node Activation Process